Allen-Tildesley/examples/GUIDE.md

 having 39 nonbonded interactions within range 1.5&sigma;.
 Hint: it is not one of the highest-symmetry clusters such as the icosahedron;
-however, it is based on a fairly symmetric cluster, with small distortions due to the fixed bond length.)
+however, it is based on a fairly symmetric cluster, with small distortions due to the fixed bond length and the need to maximise interactions.)

 * We might consider adding a fixed-length production run at the end of `mc_chain_wl_sw`.